Women's Champions League: Are Chelsea and Arsenal ready to challenge on European stage and topple Lyon?

 Increased exposure, growing attendances, first-rate facilities and expansive coverage are all reasons why the WSL is fundamentally attractive.
 And its current leaders, Arsenal, will hope that this is the season they can lead the charge on multiple fronts.

-Jonas Eidevall's side put their name in the hat for Monday's group stage draw with a 3-2 aggregate victory over Ajax in qualifying, but know that sterner tests await.
-It's a view shared by Gunners' captain Kim Little.
+Arsenal captain Kim Little knows stern tests await Jonas Eidevall's side on their European travels this season.

-"We've got ourselves up to a point," she said when assessing Arsenal's relationship with European competition.
+"We've got ourselves up to a point," she said.
 "We've been more consistent in the Champions League in recent seasons - that's the first stepping-stone but now we want to compete to win.
 For us the intensity level is higher, and we need to have 11 players on the pitch who are absolutely at the top of their game in order to compete."

 When asked if Lyon and Barcelona are too difficult to overcome, she simply replied: "I don't agree."